West Nile virus

 When to see a doctor

-Typically, West Nile virus spreads to humans and animals via infected mosquitoes.
-Mosquitoes become infected when they feed on infected birds.
+West Nile virus generally spreads to humans and animals from bites of infected mosquitoes.
+Mosquitoes get infected and carry the virus after biting infected birds.
 You can't get infected from casual contact with an infected person or animal.

-Most West Nile virus infections occur during warm weather, when mosquitos are active.
-The incubation period — the period between when you're bitten by an infected mosquito and the appearance of signs and symptoms of the illness — ranges from two to 14 days.
+Most West Nile virus infections happen during warm weather, when mosquitoes are active.
+The incubation period — the period between when you're bitten by an infected mosquito and the appearance of signs and symptoms of the illness — generally ranges from four to 10 days.

-West Nile virus has occurred in Africa, Asia, Europe and the Middle East.
-It appeared in the United States in the summer of 1999, and since then has been reported in every state except Hawaii and Alaska, as well as in Canada.
+West Nile virus has appeared in Africa, Asia, Europe and the Middle East.
+It appeared in the United States in the summer of 1999, and since then has been reported in every state — except Hawaii and Alaska — as well as in Canada.

 Other possible routes of transmission

-In a few cases, West Nile virus might have spread through other routes, including organ transplantation and blood transfusion.
-However, blood donors are screened for the virus, substantially reducing the risk of infection from blood transfusions.
+In a few cases, West Nile virus might have spread through other routes, including organ transplants and blood transfusions.
+However, blood donors are screened for the virus, greatly reducing the risk of infection from blood transfusions.

-There also have been reports of possible transmission of the virus from mother to child during pregnancy or breast-feeding or exposure to the virus in a lab, but these are rare and not conclusively confirmed.
+There also have been reports of some transmission of the virus from mother to child during pregnancy or breastfeeding or exposure to the virus in a lab, but these are rare.